-When program operation is abnormally aborted (ex. power-down, reset), not only page data under program but also a coupled row paired page data may be damaged.
-For example, during Page Program operation of page address 05h is aborted by reset or power down, the data of 00h, 01h, 04h, and 05h page address may be spoiled.
+When program operation is abnormally aborted (ex. sudden power-off, reset), not only page data under program but also a coupled row paired page data may be corrupted.
+For example, during Page Program operation of page address 05h is aborted by reset or power down, the data of 01h and 05h page address may be spoiled.